Skip to main content

 • stability

-• “The game runs great in almost every area with very high graphics settings with the hardware ray tracing enabled.”
+• “The game runs great in almost every area with very high graphics settings and hardware ray tracing enabled.”

 • “The downside is the stability — my save file corrupted three times, NPCs slide during dialogue, objectives on the map bug out, the game freezes mid-conversation making me lose story beats, and some days it just crashes nonstop.”